pelithne/AKS_Baseline_Deepdive/05-access-management.md

 12) You should be able to list all pods in namespace frontend.

 > [!IMPORTANT]
-> You will now be prompted to authenticate your user again, as this time it will validate your permissions within the AKS cluster.
-Ensure you login with the user you created and **not your company email address**.
+> You will now be prompted to authenticate your user again, as this time it will validate your newly created user permissions within the AKS cluster.
+Ensure you login with the user you created i.e $AAD_OPS_FE_UPN, $AAD_OPS_BE_UPN or $AAD_ADMIN_UPN and **not your company email address**.

 ````bash
 kubectl get po -n frontend